Call a Professional NOW!

 What Hurricane Damage Is Not Covered by Home Insurance?

-If you live in a coastal area, standard homeowners insurance might not be enough.
-You’ll want to consider additional policies, such as:
+If you live in a coastal area, standard homeowners insurance may not be enough.
+Consider adding:

 How to Stay Prepared for Hurricane Season

-• Document Your Belongings: In case you need to file a claim, it helps to have a current inventory of your possessions, including photos and receipts.
+2. Document Your Belongings: Keep an updated inventory of your possessions, including photos and receipts.

-• Upgrade Your Home: Invest in hurricane shutters, reinforce your roof, and secure any loose items around your property to reduce potential damage.
+3. Upgrade Your Home: Install hurricane shutters, reinforce your roof, and secure outdoor items to reduce damage.

 FAQs on Hurricane Damage Insurance